Risingson/eveeyedocs/docs/ui/settings.md

 #### Doubleclick/tap Mode
 With this mode enabled clicking ot tapping a solarsystem will not show the menu.
 To show the menu you would have to doubleclick/tap it.
 On connection lines a single click/tap is sufficient to show its menu still.
 #### Autostart Location Tracking
-If you got a character logged in this will instantly display your location on the map at app start.
+If you got a character [authenticated](https://eveeye.readthedocs.io/en/latest/sync/client-synchronisation) this will instantly display your location on the map at app start.

 ## User Interface
 #### User Interface scale